TAKING YOUR MENTAL HEALTH TO HEART

 Author: Stéphanie Deslauriers, psychoeducator

-Communicating, discussing, listening, expressing yourself—these are skills that you can learn.
+Communicating, discussing, listening, expressing yourself—these are all skills that can be learned.
 We learn to communicate with others throughout our lives, but also through the example we grew up with and continue to be exposed to in our families.

-If you’re really angry, maybe it’s a good idea to take a step back before saying anything to avoid saying hurtful things that you don’t really believe.
-In other words, it’s best to avoid speaking too soon.
+If you’re really angry, take a beat and step back before you say hurtful things that you don’t really believe.
+In other words, don’t speak too soon.

-When a conflict breaks out
+When conflict breaks out

 Nonviolent communication